Next | Previous

 • lang_prefix - language-.
 CSS language class prefix for fenced blocks.
 Can be useful for external highlighters.

 • linkify - false.
-Set true to autoconvert URL-like text to links.
+Set true to auto convert URL-like text to links.

 • typographer - false.
-Set true to enable some language-neutral replacement + quotes beautification (smartquotes).
+Set true to enable some language-neutral replacement + quotes beautification (smart quotes).

 • quotes - “”‘’, String or Array.
-Double + single quotes replacement pairs, when typographer enabled and smartquotes on.
+Double + single quotes replacement pairs, when typographer enabled and smart quotes on.
 For example, you can use '«»„“' for Russian, '„“‚‘' for German, and ['«\xA0', '\xA0»', '‹\xA0', '\xA0›'] for French (including nbsp).

 • highlight - nil.
 Highlighter def for fenced code blocks.
 Highlighter def (str, lang) should return escaped HTML.
-It can also return empty string if the source was not changed and should be escaped externaly.
+It can also return empty string if the source was not changed and should be escaped externally.
 If result starts with <pre... internal wrapper is skipped.

 Example